yavuzselimozkan/yavuzselimozkan/README.md

-## Hi there its's Yavuz Selim Ozkan from Istanbul👋
+## Hi there!
+Its's Yavuz Selim Ozkan from Istanbul👋

 - 🔭 I’m currently working on Kotlin Jetpack Compose